 You are likely to have a very good outcome from breast surgery.
 You may feel better about your appearance and yourself.
 Also, any pain or skin symptoms due to the surgery will likely disappear.
 You may need to wear a special supportive bra for a few months to reshape your breasts.

 Scars are permanent and are often more visible in the year after surgery.
 They may fade after this.
 Your surgeon will try to place the incisions so that your scars are as hidden as possible.

-Reviewed by: Hebe Molmenti, MD, PhD, Private Practice specializing in Plastic and Reconstructive Surgery, Baltimore, MD.
+Reviewed by: David A. Lickstein, MD, FACS, specializing in cosmetic and reconstructive plastic surgery, Palm Beach Gardens, FL.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.